nicolewsm/IPPP-tradetariffs/README.md

 <h2> Data </h2>

 Datafiles and codes generating them are found in the data folder.
+Below is a brief description of the data used, and treatment administered.
+Since this is a panel dataset, first differences were applied.

 **Source**:
 <br>World Bank and World Integrated Trade Solution (WITS)